-O.TRANS_SEC_UNCLASS
+O.TRANS SEC CLASS

-Information protection is required whenever Unclassified Protected or Unclassified Mandated Protection information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
 One or more of the following must be used:

-- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved type II encryption mechanisms; - (c) DOE approved encryption mechanisms; or - (d) NNSA approved protected transmission systems.
+- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information; - (c) Protected Transmission System; and - (d) Trusted courier.